potahtml/namespace-jsx-project/readme.md

 3. Periodically, run npm update followed by npm run dev.
 This will generate new data and show diffs, allowing you to see whether you need to update your own `namespace JSX`.

 ## Sponsor

+- theres a need to separate tagNames from namespaces.
+For example the tag `a` lives in at least two different namespaces, HTML and SVG.

+## Sponsor